What do I do to become a candidate?

 When will voting take place?

-Please read Article VII in the Student Senate Rules and Regulations at the bottom of this page.
+Please read Article VII in the Student Senate Rules and Regulations (see below).

 When will the results be tallied?

 There is no definitive timeline.
-The Elections Commission will determine if the election has been certified, and results will be shared once this process if complete.
+The Elections Trial Court will determine if the election has been certified, and results will be shared once this process if complete.
 You may request a recount or contest the results 24 hours after the public release of these results.

 What are campaign materials?

 “Any paraphernalia or property with the primary purpose of promoting or opposing the election of any candidate or group of candidates to any Student Senate office.”

 You cannot put materials in dorms, but may submit posters and flyers to housing for public display.
 You cannot use material that may damage property—you must be able to remove materials with no evidence.